Photoproduction of axion-like particles

 To estimate the sensitivity of each \primex data sample, {\em i.e.}\ not just the one bin shown in Fig.~2 of Ref.~\cite{Larin:2010kq}, we need to determine the mass dependence of the efficiency and to estimate the background versus $m_{\gamma\gamma}$ in each sample.
 A detailed description of this part of the analysis is provided in the Supplemental Material~\cite{SuppMat}, and briefly summarized here.
 We assume that the same selection criteria applied in Ref.~\cite{Larin:2010kq} are used for the ALP search and take the \primex calorimeter acceptance and resolution from Refs.~\cite{kubantsev2006performance,larin2011new}.
 Furthermore, we assume that the ALP bump hunt will only use candidates with $\theta_{\gamma\gamma} < 0.5^{\circ}$, where $\pi^0$ production is dominated by the Primakoff process for all targets.

 Using the known nuclear form factors and Primakoff differential cross section~\cite{Donnelly:2017aaa,Alberico:1988bv,DeJager:1974liz}, we generate Primakoff $\pi^0$ Monte Carlo events for the \primex photon-beam energy.
 We require that both photons from the $\pi^0\to\gamma\gamma$ decay are in the \primex calorimeter fiducial acceptance region~\cite{Larin:2010kq} and apply the required smearing to account for resolution.
 The width of our Monte Carlo $\pi^0$ peak is consistent with the data in Ref.~\cite{Larin:2010kq}.
-We then apply the full selection of Ref.~\cite{Larin:2010kq} and compare our predicted $\pi^0$ Primakoff yields to those of Ref.~\cite{Larin:2010kq}, which are in agreement assuming a reconstruction efficiency of about 90\% per photon.
-We assume that this average per-photon efficiency is independent of the ALP mass in the search region.
+We then apply the full selection of Ref.~\cite{Larin:2010kq} and find that our predicted $\pi^0$ Primakoff yields are consistent with those observed in Refs.~\cite{PrimExPAC33,YangThesis}.
+We assume that the reconstruction efficiency is independent of the ALP mass in the search region (excluding geometrical acceptance effects).
 In addition, we discard the low-$m_a$ region where the photon clusters begin to overlap and the acceptance has strong mass dependence.
 Lower masses can likely be explored in an analysis of the actual \primex data with access to a full detector simulation.